The IRS charges a penalty to encourage people to follow tax obligations.

 If there is any unpaid balance on your account, then the interest will accrue.

 You need to pay the full amount here.
-The tax return needs to be complete and duly signed.
+The tax return needs to be completed and duly signed.

 Relief 3: Penalty Relief received due to Statutory Exception